quark-zju/sup/README.md

 ## New features in this fork

 - [Patchwork](http://jk.ozlabs.org/projects/patchwork/) integration.
 As the `.`, `o`, `x` in the screenshot, patch states can be easily observed.
+- Better GUI editor support.
+You can edit multiple messages and browse other emails in Sup concurrently.
 - More flexible hooks.
 New hooks like `text-filter`, `collapsed-header` make things more flexible.
 - Various fixes and improvements.
 For example, respect editor's exit code, no more "bundle exec", better cygwin support, etc. Read commit log for details.